taurusilver7/instagram-2.0/README.md

 - Map through an array of faker objects with fake data populated from useEffect in the Stories component and get access to them in the Feed.
 - Style the story scrollbar with a scrollbar-plugin [tailwindcss-scrolbar](https://www.npmjs.com/package/tailwind-scrollbar) in the configuration with tailwind scrollbar.
 - The Posts and Post components to carry the posts in the application are created and styled in grid pattern.
-- The necessary options in a post component are added to the individual post component and styled with custom plugin.
+- The necessary options in a post component are added to the individual post component and styled with custom-plugin with [headlessui](https://headlessui.dev/).
 - A caption box to display the text and the username of the post below the buttons.
 - The input box is created before the comments sections.
 - The miniprofile of the user and the suggestions from the instagram components are created and styled for mobile and desktop views.